airbytehq/airbyte/docs/integrations/sources/intercom.md

 - For **Airbyte Cloud**, click **Authenticate your Intercom account**.
 When the pop-up appears, select the appropriate workspace from the dropdown and click **Authorize access**.
 <!-- /env:cloud -->
 <!-- env:oss -->
-- For **Airbyte Open Source**, enter your Access Token to authenticate your account.
+- For **Airbyte Open Source**, enter your access token to authenticate your account.
 <!-- /env:oss -->

 6. For **Start date**, use the provided datepicker or enter a UTC date and time programmatically in the format `YYYY-MM-DDTHH:mm:ssZ`.
 The data added on and after this date will be replicated.